 Immediately, you might notice that the MAT does not test you in all of these domains.
 Instead, it tests you in verbal reasoning (there are some numerical analogies).

 Thus, it cannot be said that the MAT fully represents your IQ.
 It is not broad enough to do that.
 But intellectual abilities tend to correlate.
 Contrary to the popular belief that a person who is good at math is bound to be bad at verbal, research shows that people who do exceptionally well in one intellectual domain tend to do well in others.
 If a person scores quite high on the MAT, they probably have a reasonably high ability in other intellectual areas.
-This is why Mensa accepts high MAT scores as evidence of high intelligence.
+This is why some high IQ societies accept high MAT scores as evidence of high intelligence.
 But this sort of estimation is limited to the high end of the spectrum.

 The MAT does not provide you with an IQ score.
-Even though the MAT is not a full-fledged IQ test, MENSA accepts MAT scores in the 95th percentile as an indicator of an IQ in the top two percent of the population.
-Essentially, MENSA accepts that a person who scores that high on an exam measuring verbal reasoning would do well on an exam that measured the full IQ spectrum.
+Even though the MAT is not a full-fledged IQ test, scores in the 95th percentile can be an indicator of an IQ in the top two percent of the population.
+Essentially, a person who scores that high on an exam measuring verbal reasoning would do well on an exam that measured the full IQ spectrum.
 This is what research suggests.

 All of this is to say that high MAT scores can be used to estimate high IQ scores–